chung-leong/react-seq/doc/usable.md

 is capable of handling missing data.

-The first example above uses `usable(0)` to indicate that all props can be empty. `product` would never be empty, of course, since it's been retrieved already, but the others props will be at the beginning, assuming `fetchProducer` returns a promise to an object, `fetchProductReviews` returns a promise to an array, and `fetchProductCategories` returns an async generator. `useProgressive` immediately creates a `<ProductUI />` with the following props:
+The first example above uses `usable(0)` to indicate that all props can be empty. `product` would never be empty, of course, since it's retrieved already, but the others props will be empty at the beginning, assuming `fetchProducer` returns a promise to an object, `fetchProductReviews` returns a promise to an array, and `fetchProductCategories` returns an async generator. `useProgressive` immediately creates a `<ProductUI />` with the following props: